HoTT/HoTT-Agda/Agda/tutorial/README.md

 will not easily be translatable to a type theory with only dependent eliminators, I’m trying to use pattern matching only when it is just an application of the corresponding dependent eliminator.

+For example, the family of identity types is defined by

+    data _≡_ {i : Level} {A : Set i} : A → A → Set i where
+      refl : (a : A) → a ≡ a

+And the type of natural numbers is defined by

+    data ℕ : Set where
+      O : ℕ
+      S : ℕ → ℕ

 If you define an inductive type corresponding to the natural numbers (with a zero-ary constructor and a unary constructor), you can use the following builtins